sjsu-library/unionist/_items/unionist--text-0135.md

 articleType:
 volume: '1'
 issue: '6'
-transcription: A few days since a rustic stranger inquired for a letter at the post-office, and<br>after paying for it, not being satisfied with its contents, deliberately<br>deposited in the letter box, exclaimed, “hang the thing, it aint [sic] worth<br>paying for.”<br>
+transcription: 'A few days since a rustic stranger inquired for a letter at the post-office, and after paying for it, not being satisfied with its contents, deliberately deposited in the letter box, exclaimed, “hang the thing, it aint [sic] worth paying for.” '
 scholarlyNotes:
 commentary: We of the 21st century know about receiving worthless mail!
 relatedPeople: